 The glands in your ears produce cerumen, or earwax, to lubricate your ear canals and keep dust and debris out.
 Although cerumen typically clears itself from your ears, blockages occur, especially if you wear earmolds or hearing aids, and such blockages may require removal.
-If you need cerumen removal, call or make an appointment online today with the audiologist at Professional Hearing Aid Service in Reston, Virginia.
+If you need cerumen removal, call or make an appointment online today with the audiologist at Professional Hearing & Balance Services in Reston, Virginia.

 When is cerumen removal required?